Photo by Matthew Stockman - International Skating Union/International Skating Union via Getty Images

 Béatrice Lamarche and Valérie Maltais on the podium on Saturday in Salt Lake City

-Skater Béatrice Lamarche won her first career medal in the World Cup in the 1000m event while Valérie Maltais finished with a silver in the 3000m on Friday night at the Long Track Speed Skating World Cup in Salt Lake City, Utah.
+Béatrice Lamarche won her first career ISU World Cup medal in the 1000m event while Valérie Maltais finished with a silver in the 3000m on Friday night.

-Lamarche’s performance is all the more impressive as the Quebec skater completed her run in 1:12.77, a personal record for winning the bronze medal.
-This is the first time since the 2012-2013 season that a Canadian has been on the podium in the women’s 1000m.
+Lamarche’s performance is all the more impressive as the Quebec skater completed her race in 1:12.77, a personal best time for the bronze medal.
+This is the first time since the 2012-13 season that a Canadian has been on a World Cup podium in the women’s 1000m.
 Dutch skaters Jutta Leerdam (1:12.35) and Femke Kok (1:12.43) respectively won gold and silver.

 In the women’s 3000m, it was Valérie Maltais’ turn to record her best time in her career with a time of 3:56.53 that earned her the silver medal.
 Dutch skated Joy Beune (3:53.69) got her hands on gold while Norwegian Ragne Wiklund (3:57.19) got on the third step of the podium.